 Ignazio Angeloni

-Ignazio Angeloni is a Senior Policy Fellow at the Leibniz Institute for Financial Research SAFE and the Harvard Kennedy School.
-From 2014 to 2019, he was a member of the supervisory board of the European Central Bank (ECB); in 2012-2013, as ECB´s Head of Financial Stability, he coordinated the preparations for establishing the single supervisory mechanism.
+Ignazio Angeloni is a Senior Fellow at the Leibniz Institute for Financial Research SAFE and part-time professor at the Robert Schuman Center of the European University Institute in Florence.
+From 2014 to 2019, he was a member of the supervisory board of the European Central Bank (ECB).
+In 2012 and 2013, as the ECB's Head of Financial Stability, he coordinated the preparations for establishing the Single Supervisory Mechanism.

-In his earlier career, he held positions at the Bank of Italy and Italy’s Ministry of Finance.
-Angeloni holds a degree from Bocconi University and a Ph.D. from the University of Pennsylvania; he has published books and articles in leading academic journals.
+In his earlier career, he held positions at Italy’s Ministry of Finance, the Bank of Italy, and the International Monetary Fund.
+Angeloni holds an undergraduate degree from Bocconi and a Ph.D. in economics from the University of Pennsylvania.
+He has published in the areas of economics, finance, banking, and European integration in leading academic journals.
+Read more about him on his personal webpage.

 SAFE publications